 Acquired adrenal hyperplasia - due to thymic carcinoid tumor

-A known case of thymic carcinoid tumour (histology proven).
+A known case of thymic carcinoid tumor (histology proved).
 Post-operative CT scan performed for follow up after 3 months.

 Loading Stack -